openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

      - No.
    * - Course team privileges, including admins, discussion moderators, and beta testers
      - No. Only your own role (as a course admin and instructor) is defined.
-   * - Discussion posts, responses, comments, and other data
-     - No.
    * - Student answers, progress, and grading data
      - No.
    * - Certificates
+     - No.
+   * - Discussion posts, responses, comments, and other data
+     - No.
+   * - Wiki contributions
      - No.

 See :ref:`Use Re-Run to Create a Course<Use ReRun to Create a Course>` and